JLESC/jlesc.github.io/_projects/sdc_detection.md

 During 2015/2016 we tackled several challenges related to silent corruption {% cite BautEtAl2015 --file jlesc.bib %} and tested preliminary approaches {% cite di2015detect --file jlesc.bib %}.
-We developed a lightweight, adaptive, impact-driven detector for detecting the silent data corruptions{% cite ShengEtCappello2016 --file jlesc.bib %}.
+We developed a lightweight, adaptive, impact-driven detector for detecting the silent data corruptions {% cite ShengEtCappello2016 --file jlesc.bib %}.
 (1) We carefully characterize 18 HPC applications/benchmarks and discuss the runtime data features, as well as the impact of the SDCs on their execution results.
 (2) We propose an impact-driven